TriDevelopers/TriDevelopers/README.md

 **`Digital Craftsman (Student/Developer)`**

-I am a rising senior CS student at UTD.
-My main focus is <b>Backend Development</b>.
+I am a 4th-year student at UTD enrolled in a Fast Track CS Program.
+I will graduate with my Bachelor Degree in May 2024 and Master Degree in May 2025 My main focus is <b>Backend Development</b>.
 I love to explore different field of software development.
 I am currently learning HTML/CSS/JavaScript with React Native, CyberSecurity, mySQL and Docker.
 I also document my code on Github along this learning process.

 🔭 My current goal: Build a profolio website and land an <b>Internship</b> offer for Summer 2024